Tag Archives: James Nicholas

 Some kind of portal in time opens and they see Kenny Warren, our school kid.
 Initially thinking he’s a god, they soon turn on him as a trickster when he can’t produce any food for the starving group.
 They give chase and the main bulk of the strip is his attempt to flee, involving a high-speed escape down a mountain on top of a log and coming face-to-face with a giant mammoth and sabre-toothed tiger.

 Yes, he really did just say he was always good at tobogganing!
 In the end it’s the usual scenario where Kenny wakes up just before he’s killed by the cave people, figuring out it’s all a dream before he spots something spooky which suggests it really happened.
 In this case, he still has snow on his shoes.
-It’s all rather tame after the spectacle in #6 but for the target audience it had a high stakes chase and big, scary prehistoric beasts so I’ll assume it went down a treat at the time.
+It’s all rather tame after the spectacle in #6 but for the target audience it had a high stakes chase and big prehistoric beasts so I’ll assume it went down a treat at the time.

 The Legend of the Super Naturals is now in the middle of the comic and continues to build on the lore.
 Lionheart and Thunder Bolt materialise in England and Burnheart naturally tries to incinerate them.
 However, even though they’re in a weakened state from their transference (see last issue) no harm comes to them because they’re in their secondary state.
 Each character has their original human ghost form and their solid, real world animal form.
 In between is this “secondary state”, their humanoid shape but baring the features of their animal totem.
 It’s while in this form that they can unleash their hidden magical powers.

 This is the most interesting of the various layers the comic has been adding to what the toys established, and it means the cool holograms weren’t just for looks anymore.
 No longer are the battles just simple fist fights and magic spells, each of their forms carries advantages and disadvantages for all of them and I just hope this can be built upon further before the final edition.
 The battles in this issue are certainly a step up from all that came before!
-It’d be such a shame to see all of this potential go unrealised, much like fellow holographic toy franchise comic, Visionaries.
+It’ll be such a shame to see all of this potential go unrealised, much like fellow holographic toy franchise comic, Visionaries.

-Speaking of his posters, this page below takes up the middle pages and takes a break from the usual individual character portraits to bring us the evil Super Naturals’ vehicle, the Bat Bopper.
+Speaking of his posters, this takes up the middle pages and takes a break from the usual individual character portraits to bring us the evil Super Naturals’ vehicle, the Bat Bopper.
 Tonka were renowned for their toy trucks and the ones in the Super Naturals range looked they would’ve been great fun to have as a kid.

 Moving on to our more light-hearted strip, Ghostlings.
 Drawn by Anthony Williams, Spooks takes up arms (geddit?) against the future human tribe’s enemies.
 In fact, he even gets a little bit carried away with all of the bravado in this funny moment as the last of the Crevice-Crawlers makes its escape.

-The human Troggers still claim all of this was foretold and want to elevate Spooks to be their leader, to protect as they reclaim the surface.
+The human Troggers still claim all of this was foretold and want to elevate Spooks to be their leader as they reclaim the surface.
 But Spooks knows he can’t abandon his comrades and so uses the fact he’s about as typical a ghost as you can get and disappears, materialising outside.
 However, he then has to sneak past the guards because he’s used up all his energy and can’t disappear again.
 This must mean he can’t even slide through walls (or in this case the rocks) like a ghost normally would until he recovers.

 Initially I thought the cliffhanger didn’t make any sense (you can see it below).
 My first reaction was one of confusion, I’ll admit.
 He’s a ghost, surely the rock would just pass through him.
 But rereading his dilemma above I’m going to assume the fact he can’t disintegrate himself or pass through the rocks is the basis for the cliffhanger, as he could actually get crushed now.
 Of course the perpetuator of this falling boulder, Weird Wolf wouldn’t have known all this, so it still begs the question why would he think this would hurt a ghost.